 In New York, there once were nine known populations of orange milkwort; now that’s down to three, and the plant is listed as endangered.
 Pennsylvania was once part of its range, but it no longer is found there.
 The Institute for Regional Conservation in Delray Beach considers it imperiled in South Florida but it is not legally protected by the state or federal government.

 Orange milkwort has rosette of leaves at its base.
 The leaves are three quarters of an inch to an inch-and-a-half in length, oblong or spatula-shaped, with smooth edges and a smooth, almost succulent feel to them.
 When not in bloom, the plant stands maybe two or three inches above the ground.
-The orange blossoms — it's actually a cluster of small flowers — might add an inch or two more.
+The orange blossoms — what appear to be individual flowers actually are clusters of small blooms — might add an inch or two more.

 In northern parts of its range, flowering season is June into October.
 In South Florida, orange milkwort will bloom as early as March and extend well into fall.
 The flowers themselves are bright orange like a Cheeto, impossible to confuse with any other member of the milkwort family.
 Or another plant, for that matter.